jmelman87/Easy-Captcha-Bot/README.md

 ___________________________________________________________________________________________________________________________________________________________

-**I have used my program on Google accounts that were newly created, and it definitely worked to boost my account to a high reCaptcha score with simple, one-click captchas.
+**I have used my program with Google accounts that were newly created, and it definitely worked to boost my account to a high reCaptcha score with simple, one-click captchas.
 It's an incredibly useful tool that can surely be made into a legitimate software!**